mindscratch/mindscratch.github.io/content/now.md

 * being a full-time dad
 * being the best husband I can be to the most amazing woman
-* writing software to make a difference
+* being an independent software developer
-* raising and loving chickens, and almost a handful of dogs
+* keeping our two chikens away from the hawks, and loving our 4 dogs (yes, that's probably to many)
-* looking forward to getting rid of my VW TDI
+* considering becoming a single car family
-* looking forward to some great experiences with my family in 2017
+* enjoying great experiences with my family in 2017

-__last updated__: 12/22/2016
+__last updated__: 02/18/2017

 This page inspired by [nownownow.com](http://nownownow.com/).